Skip to content

 Absurdistan

 WHY IT WON’T MAKE THE LIST: Disqualified for false advertising in the title: there’s nothing absurdist in this shamelessly romantic comedy.
 Still, it’s an offbeat and often beautiful fable that’s kilometers and kilometers away from the competition in this most formulaic of genres.
-An exceptional date night movie for people who aren’t idiots.
+A good date night movie for people who aren’t idiots.

-Helmer also helmed the 1999 movie Tuvalu, set on the titular island, which features a similar streamlined storyline with minimal dialogue, but adds experimental film-tinting and appears to have a more surrealistic touches and absurd humor.
+Helmer also helmed 1999’s Tuvalu, which features a similar streamlined storyline with minimal dialogue, but adds experimental film-tinting and more surrealistic touches and absurd humor.

 WHAT THE CRITICS SAY: